-- The surface of a dust grain acts as a lab of chemical activity. - Adsorption: - A H atom colliding with a dust grain has some probability of sticking (bounding) to the grain. - Sticking probability: $p_s \approx 0.3$ for grains with $a \sim 0.1 \mu m$
+The surface of a dust grain acts as a lab of chemical activity. - other galaxies is via grain catalysis.

+- Adsorption: - A H atom colliding with a dust grain has some probability of sticking (bounding) to the grain. - Sticking probability: $p_s \approx 0.3$ for grains with $a \sim 0.1 \mu m$